arklumpus/VectSharp/Readme.md

 In the Release folder and in the appropriate subfolder for the target platform you selected, you will find the compiled program.

 If you receive an error about permissions being denied, try typing `chmod +x BuildDemo.sh` first.

+## Note about VectSharp.MuPDFUtils and .NET Framework

+If you wish to use VectSharp.MuPDFUtils in a .NET Framework project, you will need to manually copy the native MuPDFWrapper library for the platform you are using to the executable directory (this is done automatically if you target .NET core).

+One way to obtain the appropriate library files is:

+1. Manually download the NuGet package for [MuPFDCore](https://www.nuget.org/packages/MuPDFCore/) (click on the "Download package" link on the right).
+2. Rename the `.nupkg` file so that it has a `.zip` extension.
+3. Extract the zip file.
+4. Within the extracted folder, the library files are in the `runtimes/xxx-x64/native/` folder, where `xxx` is either `linux`, `osx` or `win`, depending on the platform you are using.

+Make sure you copy the appropriate file to the same folder as the executable!